 Hello!
-I’m a 3rd year PhD student at the University of California, Santa Cruz working with Emily Brodsky and Tamara Pico.
+I’m a graduate student at the University of California, Santa Cruz working with Emily Brodsky and Tamara Pico.

 Research Interests